seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 }
 {% endhighlight %}

-Also let's add an alias for our facade in `config/app.php`:
+Also we add an alias for our facade in `config/app.php`:

 {% highlight php %}
 <?php